 Some research has linked drinking unfiltered coffee to an increase in LDL ("bad") cholesterol levels.
 For the record, unfiltered coffee is a brew in which coffee grounds come into prolonged contact with hot water, as is the case with a French press (also called a cafetière or plunger pot), as well as with Turkish or Greek coffee, espresso (and cappuccino which is made with espresso), and Scandinavian boiled coffee.
 The compounds in coffee associated with increased cholesterol levels are diterpines, specifically one called cafestol, which is present whether or not the coffee is decaffeinated.

-I discussed your question with my colleague Tieraona Low Dog, M.D., director of the Fellowship at the Arizona Center for Integrative Medicine.
+I discussed your question with my colleague Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, and an authority on botanical medicine.
 She notes that a review of 12 studies found a link between coffee consumption and increased levels of total cholesterol, LDL cholesterol and triglycerides.
 Dr. Low Dog tells me that the authors of the review wrote that patients with high cholesterol seem to be more sensitive to the cholesterol boosting properties of coffee.

 American-style filtered coffee, in which hot water passes quickly through ground coffee in a paper filter, is the brewing method that gives you the least amount of cafestol, since most of this substance is left in the filter.
 Instant coffee also provides relatively little cafestol, but true coffee lovers aren't likely to be satisfied with that option.
 Dr. Log Dog's view is that even if you're concerned about your cholesterol levels, you don't have to completely forego coffee, but she does suggest saving the French press for special occasions and making an effort to cut back on consumption in general.